 Electrostatic machines capable of generating single high-voltage pulses were invented in the 1740s.
 Clinicians very soon began using them to apply single stimuli through pairs of surface electrodes, more to impress than to provide therapy.1,2 Michael Faraday's invention of the induction coil in the mid-19th century allowed continuous trains of stimuli to be delivered to nerves and muscles.
 Faradic stimulation quickly became an important means of experimentally stimulating the brain, spinal cord, and peripheral nerves (see "Mechanisms" below).

 The first detailed manual of motor points, that is, locations at which faradic stimulation through the skin activated muscles at the lowest thresholds, was published in 1867.3 Electrical stimulation continued to be used at the fringes of medicine until the 1960s, when the advent of the transistor allowed stimulators to become portable enough to be used in activities of daily life (ADL).

 Electrical Stimulation of Nerves

 Faradic stimulation consists of delivering trains of very brief pulses of electrical current through pairs of electrodes applied to bodily tissues.
-Electrodes applied to the skin surface are made of a conductive material, for example, metal or carbonized rubber, often with a soft conductive material such ...
+Electrodes applied to the skin surface are made of a conductive material, for example, metal or carbonized rubber, often ...